philipvanderbroek/philipvanderbroek.github.io/transformer.md

 <figure><video src="/video/trifacta_old.mov" autobuffer="" loop="" muted="" autoplay="" preload="auto"></video></figure>

-There were many problems stemming from the fact that the interaction model was based on scripting with a Trifacta-specific language:
+There were many problems stemming from the scripting interaction model:

 - The language was difficult for analysts to understand because it was too technical and Trifacta-specific.
 - Learning the language was hard because there wasn’t any documentation or help in context.
-- Common functionality was difficult fo find, such as using a formula, because it was nested under obscure Trifacta-specfic commands.
+- Common functionality was difficult fo find, such as using a formula, because it was nested under obscure commands.
-- Page layout was fractured, causing confusion and dead space.
+- The page layout was overloaded.
-- Visual design and basic interface components needed updating (covered in the Design System case study).
+- Visual design and basic interface components needed updating (covered in the [Design System case study](/design_system)).

 ### Goals
 Given the problems, the main goals of the project were to: